Frequently Asked Questions | PrimeChef

 Frequently Asked Questions

-An edible vegetable oil is a liquid extracted from the seeds of certain oilseed plants.
-These fats are essential in the diet, as they provide energy and essential fatty acids.
+• An edible vegetable oil is a liquid extracted from the seeds of certain oilseed plants.
+These fats are essential in our diet, as they provide energy and essential fatty acids.
 Fats are composed of saturated, monounsaturated, and polyunsaturated fatty acids.
 Canola oil stands out for its low saturated fat content.

 • Canola oil can be used for deep-frying savory foods (potatoes, chicken, nuggets, tortilla chips, etc.) and baked goods (churros, donuts, fritters, etc.).

-• An antifoam is an additive that protects oils during frying, reducing and hindering foam production.
+• An antifoam agent is an additive that protects oils during frying, reducing and hindering foam production.
 It prevents the incorporation of oxygen from bubbles, thus reducing oil oxidation and, consequently, its degradation.

 • Specially formulated oils can be used for multiple frying batches; proper oil filtration is required to remove charred food pieces after each batch of food, and oil quality must be monitored for timely disposal.